 • A medical professional who committed malpractice

-How our Chicago personal injury attorneys prove liability
+How can our Chicago personal injury attorneys prove liability?

-Your Chicago personal injury lawyer will prove liability by thoroughly investigating accidents.
+Your Chicago personal injury attorney will prove liability by thoroughly investigating accidents.
 We gather the proof needed to determine who is to blame and then pursue them for compensation.

-Although every case is different, the following is a very brief look at what to expect when you file a personal injury lawsuit.
+Although every case is different, the following briefly examines what to expect when you file a personal injury lawsuit.

 1. Legal consultation